rktjmp/fennel-cljlib/doc/core.md

 Returns a vector consisting of the result of applying `f` to the set of first items of each `coll`, followed by applying `f` to the set of second items in each coll, until any one of the `colls` is exhausted.
+Any remaining items in other collections are ignored.
-Any remaining items in other colls are ignored.
 Function `f` should accept number-of-colls arguments.

 ## `filter`
 Function signature: